-Here’s how pawn shop loans work: You bring in an item as collateral, and the pawnbroker will determine the value of the item, give you a loan based on its cost, and then hang on to your collateral until you’ve paid off the loan.
+Here’s how pawn shop loans work: You bring in an item as collateral, and the pawnbroker will determine the value of the item, give you a loan based on its cost, and then hang on to your collateral until you’ve paid off the loan within the specified timeframe; if you don’t, the pawnbroker can sell your item.
 In a nutshell, it is one way to get a personal loan without a credit check.

 The Appeal of Pawning